 More information on this process is available on the U.S. Department of Education website's ESEA Flexibility homepage.

-The 34 states, plus D.C., that have been approved for waivers from NCLB include: Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Virginia, Washington and Wisconsin.
+The 42 states, plus D.C. and Puerto Rico, that have been approved for waivers from NCLB include: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.
+Eight school districts in California recently were awaarded ESEA waiver flexibility as the Core District waiver.

-The 12 states, plus the Bureau of Indian Education and Puerto Rico, with outstanding requests for waivers include: Alabama, Alaska, Hawaii, Illinois, Iowa, Maine, New Hampshire, North Dakota, Pennsylvania, Texas, West Virginia and Wyoming.
-California's request was denied.
+The three states, plus the Bureau of Indian Education, with outstanding requests for waivers include: Illinois, Iowa and Wyoming.

-The three states that have not yet requested a waiver include: Montana, Nebraska and Vermont (request withdrawn).
+The five states that have not yet requested a waiver include: California, Montana, Nebraska, North Dakota (request withdrawn), and Vermont (request withdrawn).

 Below, NCLD provides a snapshot of the individual state applications regarding: assessment, graduation rates and any specific mentions of how the state will improve teaching and learning for students with disabilities.